A faint M$_{\rm UV} = -14.5$ Lyman-continuum leaker candidate in the epoch of reionization: Unprecedented Ly$\alpha$ properties at z=5.725: Results

-Finally, a further possibility for the observed \lya\ line, in case of densities $\rm >10^{17}~cm^{-2}$, is a shift of the actual systemic redshift of AMORE6, by $\rm \sim100-200~km\,s^{-1}$ (consistent to the uncertainty from \citealp{Morishita2025} within $3\sigma$, see Tab.~\ref{tab:properties}), combined with the suppression of the blue \lya\ peak (emerging at those densities, e.g. \citealp{Verhamme2015}) by the intergalactic medium (IGM) absorption \citep[e.g.][]{Inoue2014,Garel2021}.
-However, even in this case, the observed line broadens and likely becomes asymmetric (Appendix~\ref{sec:app:RT}) still requiring, in the case of AMORE6, low gas densities.
+Finally, a further possibility to explain the observed \lya\ emission at $dv\approx0~\rm{km~s^{-1}}$ in case of high densities is a shift in the actual systemic redshift of AMORE6 by $\rm \sim100-200~km\,s^{-1}$; such a substantial difference would still be consistent with the redshift determined by \citetalias{Morishita2025} within $3\sigma$, given the uncertainty associated with the \hb\ line center (see Table~\ref{tab:properties}).
+In this case, the observed \lya\ would be a gas-processed red peak, where the absence of a blue peak might be attributed to the suppression by absorption from the IGM \citep[e.g.][]{Inoue2014,Garel2021}.
+We stress, however, that even in this case, for gas densities $\rm >10^{17}~cm^{-2}$, the observed line would broaden and likely become asymmetric (as shown in Appendix~\ref{sec:app:RT}); the narrow and almost symmetric profile of the \lya\ line that is robustly characterized at high spectral resolution strongly disfavor this scenario.

-\section{Final Remarks}
+\section{Final remarks}

-AMORE6 is an exceptional source for several reasons: (1) its currently inferred metallicity is the lowest known among high-redshift galaxies, making it a prime candidate for a pristine star-forming region \citep[][]{Morishita2025}; (2) it is strongly lensed by a factor of $\sim77$ \citep[][]{Bergamini2023}, allowing it to be spatially resolved in all directions in the image plane; and (3) it represents the most compelling case of a Lyman continuum leaker identified during the reionization epoch, displaying Lya emission properties consistent with a low LyC-optically thin, HI column.
+AMORE6 is an exceptional source for several reasons: (1) its currently inferred metallicity is the lowest known among high-redshift galaxies, making it a prime candidate pristine star-forming region \citepalias[][]{Morishita2025}; (2) it is strongly lensed by a factor of $\sim77$ \citep[][]{Bergamini2023} and can therefore be spatially resolved down to $\rm \sim30~pc$ in the image plane; and (3) it represents the most compelling case of a Lyman-continuum leaker candidate identified during the epoch of reionization (along with the $\rm z\sim10$ candidate from \citealp{Marques-Chaves2026}).
+Its \lya\ emission properties are consistent with a HI column optically thin to LyC, which is indicative of a high global escape fraction.

-Under the conditions reported here, the \lya\ line is the most powerful tracer of optically thin gas.
-This makes AMORE6 a strong candidate for an isotropic Lyman-continuum emitter during the reionization epoch, with very high $f_{\rm esc}$ and large ionizing-photon production rate \citep[][]{Morishita2025}.
-Deep, high–spectral-resolution NIRSpec observations will be needed to refine the systemic redshift, measure the gas expansion velocity from Balmer-line profiles and/or abosprtion lines, and search for additional emission lines.
+Under these conditions, in which little (or no) radiative transfer reprocesses the \lya\ line, its profile is expected to be consistent with the Balmer lines emitted from the same system.
+Unfortunately, as discussed in \citetalias{Morishita2025}, the current low spectral resolution of \hb\ from NIRCam-WFSS prevents a detailed comparison between the two.
+Deep NIRSpec observations with a high spectral resolution are needed to characterize the shape of the Balmer lines (and possibly measure the gas expansion velocity), to refine the systemic redshift, and to search for additional emission lines.

 \begin{appendix}